bitfireAT/dav4jvm/README.md

         }
     }
     dependencies {
-        implementation 'com.github.bitfireAT:dav4jvm:<version or commit>'  // see tags for latest version, like 1.0, or use the latest commit ID from main branch
+        implementation 'com.github.bitfireAT:dav4jvm:<tag or commit>'  // usually the latest commit ID from main branch
         //implementation 'com.github.bitfireAT:dav4jvm:main-SNAPSHOT'  // use it only for testing because it doesn't generate reproducible builds
     }

 dav4jvm needs a working XmlPullParser (XPP).
 On Android, the system already comes with